perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 MacPro7,1 SMBIOS can be set if desired.
 It works also very well.
 This Mac model requires:

 - AMD dGPU as main card
-- Intel 630 iGPU disabled in BIOS
+- Intel 630 iGPU disabled in BIOS (as this Mac models lack integrated GPU, they have only AMD GPU)
 - RestrictEvents.kext to avoid RAM misconfiguration warnings
 - CPUFriend.kext: not mandatory but in my opinion it improves CPU Power Management.